 How do eSkill’s anti-cheat tools work?

-eSkill offers AI-assisted proctoring (with webcam snapshots), IP tracking, question randomization, and customizable timers.
+eSkill offers AI-assisted proctoring (with webcam recordings), IP tracking, question randomization, and customizable timers.
 You can dial up or dial down controls depending on role sensitivity.

 Can I combine multiple skills into a single test in eSkill?